 Post-stroke fatigue could be a combination of physical and emotional factors.
-Depression and anxiety is common among stroke survivors with fatigue.
+Depression and anxiety are common among stroke survivors with fatigue.
 Seeking treatment for mood disorders like depression can help relieve fatigue.
 When you spend less energy struggling with emotions, there’s more left for rehabilitation.

 Getting Support for Post-Stroke Fatigue

 If you struggle with post-stroke fatigue, reach out for help from your medical team.

 Your doctor may be able to adjust your medication if fatigue is listed as a side effect of any current prescriptions.

 If you have demanding secondary effects, like post-stroke pain or paralysis, your therapist might be able to help.
 For example, they can try electrical stimulation to see if it helps accelerate recovery.

 Ultimately, you should experiment with as many treatments as possible until you find something that helps you.
 Remember to pace yourself and rest when you need it.
 Good luck!